DIG Philosophy

 Teachers, parents, and children can work, play, learn, and grow together as a family and as a supportive community.

 As a community we agree to combat racism, homophobia, classism, ageism, bodyism, sexism, and religious and non-religious discrimination.
-Nor do we discriminate on the basis of national origin, ethnic origin, ableness, special needs, or gender identity.
+Nor do we discriminate on the basis of national origin, ethnic origin, ablity, special needs, or gender identity.
 We also believe that feeling and being safe is a basic human right and we wholeheartedly support Black Lives Matter.

 We believe that a creative, developmentally-appropriate, child-directed learning environment—supported by family—can create a positive attitude towards future learning.
 We promote individual interests and offer a varied environment for exploration and discovery, we support the growing physical, social, emotional, and cognitive needs of the whole child.